 - Inspect your HVAC system at least twice yearly, around the time of seasonal system start-up.

 - Chillers and Boilers: Seasonal chiller and boiler maintenance requires expertise; industry best practice is to use the services of a qualified mechanical contractor.

 - Cooling Towers: Disassemble screens and access panels for inspection.
 Inspect all tower components, including the fill and fill valve, support structure, sump and spray nozzles, gear box, drive coupling, fan blades and motor bearing.
 Clean the starter and cabinet.
 Inspect wiring, and check the motor starter contacts for wear and proper operation.
 Megger test the motor and log readings.
-Check the condition of the sump heater and contactor.
+Check the condition of the sump heater and contractor.

 - Pumps: Lubricate bearings at least annually.
 Inspect couplings and check for leaks.
 Listen for any unusual noises, and determine the cause.